 • Check if the drive is suitable for your OS (Windows or macOS)

-• Look for a drive with fast reading speed to save time during ripping process
+• Look for a drive with fast reading speed to save time during the ripping process

-Once your drive is ready, just follow the detailed steps below:
+Once your drive is ready, watch the video or follow the detailed steps below:

 Step 1: Download and install DVDFab 13 software on your computer.